SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 - host.name dimension

 If the tags are missing, do any one of the following:
-- Set up a new OpenTelemetry Collector
+- Set up a new OpenTelemetry Collector.
-- Try manually adding a Field to a Metrics Source
+- Try manually adding a Field to a Metrics Source.
 - Add a custom tag using your current collection method.

 ### Indicator values are missing for some hosts